cloudmesh-book/book-latex-2018/section/linux.rst

 Linux Shell
 ===========

+It is important to how to use a Linux command shell as the development of scalable applications often requires the execution and scripting of the commands.
+Graphical user interfaces may exist to services that allow deployment on large number of servers, but such applications need to be developed first.

-There are many good tutorials out there that explain why one needs a linux shell and not just a GUI.
-Randomly we picked the firts one that came up with a google query (This is not an endorsement for the material we point to, but could be a worth while read for someone that has no experience in Shell programming:
+There are many good tutorials that explain how to use the linux command shell.
+Randomly we picked the first one that came up with a google query.
+However, this is not an endorsement for the material we point to, but could be a worth while read for someone that has no experience in Shell programming: